Things to Do in San Jose, Costa Rica

 San Jose, the capital of Costa Rica and an underrated tourist destination.
 As the economic hub of Costa Rica with its central location, San Jose is the most common exit and entrance point for tourists checking out this amazing country.
-Unfortunately, due to its bad reputation of “not having anything to do” most people simply visit San Jose in transit.
-Now, I’m not saying you should sacrifice any days in the jungle or at the beach to spend time in San Jose, but chances are that if you are passing through either by flight or land you will stop for a night or two.
+Unfortunately, due to its bad reputation of “not having anything to do” most people simply visit San Jose in transit, not seeing or doing anything at all.

-I spent three nights in San Jose exploring what there was to do and what it had to offer.
+I spent three nights in San Jose exploring what there was to do and what the city had to offer.
 And what did I think?
 I thought that San Jose was culturally interesting and overall a nice city to hang out in.

 1. San Jose City Tour

 The tour was rich with historical facts, architecture, as well as interesting stories.
 I find that walking tours are the best way for me to get orientated quickly in a city and find some places I want to return back to.

 2. Speak to the locals and feel the “Pura Vida”